DataExperts/Dexih.Utils.CopyProperties/README.md

 I welcome feedback and contributions to this library.

-* For issues/bugs please try to provide a test (preferrably a [fiddle](https://dotnetfiddle.net)) that demonstrates the issue.
+* For issues/bugs please try to provide a test (preferably a [fiddle](https://dotnetfiddle.net)) that demonstrates the issue.
 * For pull requests, please provide adequate tests before submitting.

 Good luck.